stevehjohn/OcpCoreChess/README.md

 3rd attempt at making a chess playing engine.

-Passes all Pertf tests up to ply 9.
+Passes all Perft tests up to ply 9.
 Passes all Etherial tests.

 ## Status